simomosi/dynamic-forms/docs/README.md

 - The function used to clear fields *on cascade* is the **Depth-first search (DFS)** used in Graph theory
 - The library entry point (*src/index.js*) implements the **Facade Design Pattern** to improve software usability: it masks more complex underlying code e.g. explicit objects instantiation

+## Disclaimer
+DynamicForms is build considered some use-cases I faced in my career.

+If you can offer me other *real* use cases to test it on please let me know.

+If you have trouble using it open an issue, I'll be glad to help you.
+Suggestions are also welcome!

+It will be useful if you pass me some code to try: you can use tools like CodePen, PasteBin etc.

 ## Contribute
 Help me develop DynamicForms!